 If a two-thirds majority in your state votes against the federal administration again and again, well, that’s too bad, you’re never allowed to leave.
 You’ll just have to sit back and take whatever the executive branch decides to dish out.
 But, hey, you always have your small handful of members of Congress to make little speeches on the floor of the House of Representatives.
 None of this will ever do anything to protect your state’s population from federal policies—no matter how contrary these might be to your local economic interests and institutions.
 But, “rules are rules.”

-No private, non-state organization would ever function in such a fashion.
+No private non-state organization would ever function in such a fashion.
 Imagine telling the owners of a public company that no matter how much the management behaves contrary to various investors’ wishes, those investors are never allowed to sell their shares and leave the organization.
 Imagine telling members of any dues-paying organization that no matter how much the leaders screw over the members, they are never allowed to stop paying dues.

 Yet, this is how the “rules” work in America.
 No matter how much the central government might ignore, abuse, and generally govern against the majority of the voters in your state, you are never allowed to leave.
-You are never allowed to stop paying taxes to support the very people who couldn’t care less what you think.
+You are never allowed to stop paying taxes to support the very people who couldn’t care less about what you think.

 The only way out requires that we stop caring what the rules say.
 The answer lies in decentralization, secession, and the dismantling of the political system that allowed Obama and Joe Biden to shove their policies down the throats of supermajorities that voted against these presidents again and again.
 The re-election of Donald Trump does not fundamentally change any of this.
 Even if Trump were to turn out to be some kind of anti-establishment dream candidate in his second term, the 2028 election is just a few years away.